One-Page Resume Guide: Templates & Examples

 The question of whether a resume should be limited to a single page has long been a topic of debate among job seekers and career experts.

-In this guide, we’ll delve into key considerations for deciding between a one or two-page resume and provide expertly crafted one-page resume examples to help you build your job-winning resume.
+In this guide, we’ll delve into key considerations for deciding between a one or two-page resume and provide professionally crafted one-page resume examples to help you build your job-winning resume.

 If you have extensive work experience, quantifiable accomplishments and additional qualifications worth showcasing, extending your resume to two pages may be appropriate.

-It's important to consider the specific requirements and preferences of the company or industry you are applying to and to prioritize the most important information on the first page to capture the attention of hiring managers.
+It's important to consider the specific requirements and preferences of the company or industry you are applying to and to prioritize the most important information on the first page.

 While your resume does not have to be one page, there are certainly benefits to writing a resume that fits on a single page.
 We’ve detailed the advantages of one-page resumes below: